 At the end of this module you’ll write a reflective essay that will be reviewed by your trainer who’ll provide feedback and assessment.

 - language and communication

 - evidence-based care and informed choice

 Gain a thorough understanding of the anatomy and physiology of lactation.
 All student materials are focused on evidence-based care.
 Evidence-based means the care of women is based on sound research.
 The opinions and thoughts of experts on breastfeeding are referred to throughout your student manuals – it’s important to hear the views of others in the field to build your own knowledge base.
 At the end of this module you’ll complete the online, open-book tests to assess your learning.
 You’ll also submit a reflective evaluation of this module which will be reviewed and assessed by your trainer.

-Topics in Physiology of Lactation
+Topics in Physiology

 - physiology of lactation

 - breast and infant anatomy

 - positioning and latching